SamTh3D3v/AltBrowser/Alt-Browser.package/AltKeyboardSearchInTree.class/README.md

 - On delete, if on prefix, delete prefix entirely and restart a level above.
 - On CR, close text entry and select

-Use a StringMorphEditor, it has the logic for disappearing and is single line.
-StringMorphEditor is tied to a StringMorph, so there are a few things which are incorrect; it requires a subclass (or a more abstract superclass, in fact).
+Use a StringMorphEditor as an example, it has the logic for disappearing and is single line.
+StringMorphEditor is tied to a StringMorph, so I need my own subclass of TextMorph with a copy of the logic.

-Look into how to catch all keys: done (on: #keyStroke send: to:).

-Behavior is fairly specific to the way the tree is handled, but should show a nice blueprint about searching with on the fly dialog creation.
+Behavior is fairly specific to the way the tree is handled, but should show a nice blueprint about searching with on the fly search area creation.

-StringMorphEditor should have bounds at start, something default.